-If you get frustrated because you never get these number right, this lottery calculator will tell you the sad truth - what are your actual chances of winning in a lottery.
+If you get frustrated because you never get lottery numbers right, this lottery calculator will tell you the sad truth — what your actual chances of winning in a lottery are.
 All you have to do is write down how many numbers you chose from the pool, and it will automatically calculate the lottery odds.
+Also, check out the Mega Millions Payout calculator, another great tool for comparing payout options from a lottery.

 How does the lottery odds calculator work?